Chris Dawson (footballer, born 1994): Leeds United

 After progressing through Leeds United's youth ranks, Dawson signed a professional deal at Leeds United in October 2012, keeping him at the club until the summer of 2015.
-Dawson was named as an unused substitute in three first team matches, during this period manager Neil Warnock compared Dawson's style of play and ability to that of former Leeds United legend John Giles.
-Dawson was given his debut for the Leeds first team by Neil Warnock on 1 April 2013, starting the 2–1 loss against Derby County, but he was substituted in the 55th minute for Ross McCormack.
-Shoulder surgery ended Dawson's season prematurely, however, Dawson signed a new three-year contract with the club on 8 May 2013.
+He was named as an unused substitute in three first team matches; during this period manager Neil Warnock compared Dawson's style of play and ability to that of former Leeds United legend John Giles.
+He was given his debut for the Leeds first team by Warnock on 1 April 2013, starting the 2–1 loss against Derby County, but he was substituted in the 55th minute for Ross McCormack.
+Shoulder surgery ended Dawson's season prematurely, however, he signed a new three-year contract with the club on 8 May 2013.

 After playing with Leeds' first team during the 2014–15 pre-season, Dawson scored a hat trick for Leeds in the 5–0 pre-season friendly victory against Glenavon on 30 July 2014.
-On 1 August, Dawson was assigned the Leeds number 24 shirt for the 2014–15 season.
-On 1 November 2014, Dawson made his first appearance for the first team since his debut, when he came on as a substitute in Neil Redfearn's first game as permanent head coach in a 3–1 loss to Cardiff City.
+On 1 August, he was assigned the Leeds number 24 shirt for the 2014–15 season.
+On 1 November 2014, he made his first appearance for the first team since his debut, when he came on as a substitute in Neil Redfearn's first game as permanent head coach in a 3–1 loss to Cardiff City.

 Dawson was not included in United's 25-man travelling squad for the 2015-16 pre-season.
-On 31 July 2015, Dawson was not assigned a Squad Number for the upcoming 2015/16 season.
-Dawson was released from his Leeds United contract on 26 January 2016.
+On 31 July 2015, he was not assigned a squad number for the upcoming 2015/16 season.
+He was released from his Leeds United contract on 26 January 2016.